hi there!

 - University of Oklahoma, Norman, Oklahoma, United States

-- Dissertation topic: ‘data management using machine learning and quantum computers for large-scale database applications’
+- Dissertation topic: quantum computing for database index selection

 - Currently in progress